PeterSolo/Java-back-end-JavaEE-Web-App-/README.md

 Requirements:
 1. Java IDE with any server plugin installed(eg. Glassfish server) 2.Database(DBMS)eg. MySql
-3. java mysql connector library(included in the repo)
+3. java mysql connector library(included in the repo as jstl-api-1.2-sources.jar	)
 4. jstl tags library(included in the repo)

 Setup: